-The proposal, dated March 27, 2018, sets out the organization’s plan to create entirely new coronaviruses through the synthetic combination of preexisting virus backbones.
+The proposal, dated March 27, 2018, details the organization’s plan to create entirely new coronaviruses through the synthetic combination of preexisting virus backbones.
 It describes how those viruses were going to be made more virulent in humans by the insertion of a furin cleavage site, a feature that distinguishes COVID-19 from all other SARS-related coronaviruses.

 The plan also envisaged the creation of an aerosolized vaccine that could be used to immunize wild bat populations.

 Daszak’s proposal, which was leaked by a whistleblower to DRASTIC, an online community of researchers investigating the origins of the pandemic, has since been authenticated by Linfa Wang, one of the scientists who was involved in Daszak’s proposal.

 While it isn’t known whether Daszak’s proposal was realized, there are a number of indications that it was, including a distinct overlap between his proposal and work being carried out by the Wuhan Institute of Virology (WIV).